-Oil Field Truck Accident Attorneys and Lawyers in Midland, Texas
+Oil Field Truck Accident Attorneys in Midland, Texas

 Many people believe—rightly—that working on an oil field comes with its dangers.
 Yet, many people don’t know that the vast majority of those injured on oil fields are injured in oil field truck accidents.
 According to the Centers for Disease Control, two-thirds of all oilfield worker fatalities can be linked to oil field transportation accidents.
 These accidents can leave victims with serious injuries, lost wages, and immense pain and suffering damages.
 Long work hours, improperly-maintained vehicles, negligent driving, and driver illness or incompetence can all contribute to oil field truck accidents.